lopezdsr/sql-query/sqlref/sql_functions.md

 ## to_utc_timestamp
 {: #to_utc_timestamp}

-to_utc_timestamp(timestamp, timezone) - Given a timestamp like '2017-07-14 02:40:00.0', interprets it as a time in the given time zone, and renders that time as a timestamp in UTC.
+to_utc_timestamp(timestamp, timezone) - Given a timestamp, such as '2017-07-14 02:40:00.0', this function interprets it as a time in the indicated time zone, and renders that time as a timestamp in UTC.
 For example, 'GMT+1' would yield '2017-07-14 01:40:00.0'.

 **Example of an SQL function usage fragment:**